joanfernandez10/Data-Analysis-Portfolio/README.md

 Throughout my career, I have developed strong analytical and problem-solving skills, combining quantitative analysis with a practical understanding of business needs.
 I am comfortable working both independently and as part of a team, and I continuously look for opportunities to improve my technical skills and learn new tools and techniques.

-This portfolio showcases my data analysis projects, including SQL-based data exploration and analysis, data cleaning and quality assessment, and projects developed with Python and Power BI.
+This portfolio showcases data analysis projects, including SQL-based data exploration and analysis, data cleaning and quality assessment, and projects developed with Python and Power BI.

 My CV is available [here](#).